Performing Arts Foundation Diploma

 Your future career

 As a graduate of this Performing Arts Foundation Course you will be equipped to pursue a range of careers in the dramatic arts, including but not limited to professional acting, writing, directing, theatre-making and producing.

 All teaching staff are experienced and active industry professionals, many of them core teaching staff at LAMDA.
 You will also be working with artists, writers and directors who will act as mentors throughout your time at LAMDA – plus there will be opportunities to work with our LAMDA alumni ambassadors to give you a hands-on glimpse of what life in the performing arts feels like.

 This is a full-time course.
 You can expect to be busy on campus for 24 hrs a week which will consist of tutor-led sessions and student-led group work.
-Your timetabled week runs from Monday – Thursday.
+Your timetabled week runs 4 days per week.

 You will also be busy with reading and watching plays, as well as class-specific research and independent creative tasks set by your teachers and workshop leaders in your own time.